turingschool/career-development-curriculum/module_two/outreach_and_networking.md

 ### Networking 101
 Another way to connect with people and begin relationships is through attending networking events and utilizing social media.

+#### Analyze Comfort Level
+When it comes to networking, you'll want to consider your working style.
+Where do you fall on the introversion/extroversion spectrum?
+This will help you understand where you'll be comfortable in networking situations.

+Often, people who lean towards extroversion will be more excited about using meetups for networking and outreach opportunities because they're gaining energy from being around a lot of people and conversations.

+Networking for introverts might look different.
+Here we'll break down some strategies for how you can start networking no matter your working style preference.

+#### Networking While Introverted
+One-on-one coffee meetings like we mentioned above might be the place where introverts feel more comfortable.
+As you think about who you might want to build your network from, consider the network you already have, particularly the "weak" ties and "dormant" ties within it:

+* **Weak Ties:**
+* **Dormant Ties:**

+Updates:
+-Small Talk: Inverse of storytelling

 #### Meetups/Events
-Meetups are set up to be both interest groups for you to join and network within and to be a place that hosts regular events for talks and building connections.
+For extroverts, Meetups are set up to be both interest groups for you to join and network within and to be a place that hosts regular events for talks and building connections.
 If you're not as comfortable with writing emails, think about how you can use a networking event to take the place of that initial communication!

-#### Tips for Making Events Work for You:
+#### Tips for Making Networking Work for You:

 * **Research.** As with outreach emails, you'll want to conduct research on the organizers and anyone on the RSVP list ahead of time to get a sense of who you can connect with and why
-* **Prepare for small talk.** Most people don't feel comfortable with small talk, but this is how we break the ice in our conversations.
-Think of a few initial questions to ask people beyond their name and what they think of the free pizza.
-Consider:
+* **Rethink Small Talk.** INVERSE OF STORYTELLING       Most people don't feel comfortable with small talk, but this is how we break the ice in our conversations.
+Beyond asking people their names and what they think of the free pizza, how can you conduct small *with a purpose?* Consider:

         * Asking the other person what they do and how they got involved in that particular work
         * Discussing the topic of the event; what was interesting about the talk?
         * Current projects
         * The Denver tech scene
         * Tell them about yourself -- this is a *great* time to practice that professional story!!

 * **Get a business card.** Find a way to follow up the conversation with this person and don't leave without a call to action -- how will you continue the conversation?

 #### Social Networking